Quenty/NevermoreEngine/readme.md

 `ReplicatedStorage.NevermoreEngine`

-Nevermore is loaded by NevermoreEngineLoader.lua, which clones it into ReplicatedStorage, but before doingso, runs it for the server.
+Nevermore is loaded by NevermoreEngineLoader.lua, which clones it into ReplicatedStorage, but before doing so, runs it for the server.
 This guarantees that it knows whether or not it's in the server or client, albeit, by a hacky method.
 It also makes sure the cloned Nevermore is archivable false incase it's loaded in a PBS.